 The Student Coordinating Council seeks to promote a sense of community among the members of the Columbia Theological Seminary family.
 By word and deed, SCC seeks to encourage the seminary community to assume its Christ-called servant role in this community and in the world.
 In that spirit, the SCC represents and advocates on behalf of the student body and their families: celebrating the cultural, ethnic, physical, gender, denominational, spiritual, and intellectual diversity in our midst.

-The African Heritage Seminarian Association is an organization to identify and voice the unique concerns of students of African heritage at CTS by creating an environment that nurtures their spiritual, intellectual, emotional, and physical needs.
+The African Heritage Students Association is an organization to identify and voice the unique concerns of students of African heritage at CTS by creating an environment that nurtures their spiritual, intellectual, emotional, and physical needs.
 Our mission: to articulate relevant issues which confront seminarians of African heritage, provide academic support and encouragement to facilitate degree completion, enhance CTS efforts to accomplish its goal of increasing racial ethnic diversity.

 The purpose of ASA is to promote academic interest in not only the Asian student but also CTS scholar community, to provide an opportunity for CTS to understand Asian culture, and to encourage fellowship among students and scholar members.
 ASA hosts various social events to enhance networking opportunities among all programs within CTS.
 ASA also tries to help exchange students, incoming students, and visiting scholars from Asia to be familiar with the CTS community.